wavicom/wavi_scripts/README.md

 - Installation instructions Sentinel only.
 - [Masternode+Sentinel+blockchain database](MN_and_sentinel_with_bc_db.md).
 This solves the problem of long wallet synchronization.

+Note: it is recommended to install root access before all actions.
+This can be done by command:

+`sudo -i`

 ### Full installation of WAVI.
 Masternode and Sentinel.

 ***Step 1:***